Glenarm Castle & Garden, Glenarm Castle Estate, (external) Co. Antrim - Embrace a Giant Spirit

 Accessibility

-• Disabled toilets throughout the visitor centre.
+• Disabled toilets are available throughout the visitor centre.

-• Guide dogs welcome.
+• Guide dogs are welcome across the grounds.

 Booking & Contact